burak-upstash/note_taker_slackbot/README.md

             * app_mention
             * channel_created

-2. After these changes, Slack might require to reinstall the app.
+2. After these changes, Slack may require reinstalling of the app.